yongdilun/classconnect/README.md

 1. **Database Connection Errors**
    - Verify your database credentials in the `.env` file
    - Ensure SQL Server is running and accessible
+   - For SQL Server Authentication issues:
+     - Check if the 'sa' account is enabled and has the correct password
+     - Verify that SQL Server is configured to allow SQL Server Authentication
+     - Try using Windows Authentication by setting `DB_INTEGRATED_SECURITY=true` in your `.env` file
+   - For Windows Authentication issues:
+     - Ensure your Windows user has access to the SQL Server instance
+     - Set `DB_INTEGRATED_SECURITY=true` in your `.env` file
+     - Leave `DB_PASSWORD` empty when using Windows Authentication

 2. **API Connection Issues**
    - Check that the backend server is running
    - Verify the `VITE_API_URL` in the frontend `.env` file
+   - Check for CORS issues if frontend and backend are on different domains/ports

 3. **Authentication Problems**
    - Clear browser localStorage and try logging in again
    - Check that JWT_SECRET is properly set
+   - Verify that the token expiration time is appropriate

+4. **SQL Server Setup**
+   - If you're new to SQL Server, make sure it's properly installed and configured
+   - Enable TCP/IP in SQL Server Configuration Manager
+   - Ensure the SQL Server Browser service is running
+   - Configure firewall to allow SQL Server connections

 ## 🤝 Contributing